KareemMoataz02/Li-Fi-Hazard-Detection/README.md

   - Buzzer
   - LCD Display

-- **Main Application Logic:**
-  - Integration of MCAL and HAL components for hazard detection.
+### Integration of MCAL and HAL Components:

+Combine Microcontroller Abstraction Layer (MCAL) and Hardware Abstraction Layer (HAL) components for efficient hazard detection.

-  - Li-Fi communication for transmitting data.
+### Li-Fi Communication:

+Utilize Li-Fi technology for reliable data transmission between the sender and Arduino receiver platform.

+### Alarms Activation:

-  - Alarms activation: buzzer and LCD display.
+Trigger alarms, including a buzzer and LCD display, upon detection of potential hazards.

+### Bluetooth Communication with Mobile App:

-  - Bluetooth communication to a mobile app for remote monitoring.
+Establish Bluetooth communication with a mobile app created using App Inventor for remote monitoring.

+### User Interface Controls:

-  - User interface with two pushbuttons for start/stop operations.
+Incorporate a user-friendly interface with two pushbuttons for start/stop operations.

+### Mute Pushbutton:

-  - Mute pushbutton to silence alarms after detection.
+Implement a mute pushbutton to silence alarms after hazard detection.

-  - Detailed system layout, list of components, circuits wiring, and mobile app discussion in the report.
-  - Flow charts or pseudo-codes illustrating the main program flow.
-  - Group members' contributions outlined in the report.
-  - Documentation of problems faced and their solutions.
+### UART Communication with App Inventor:

+Add UART communication to the mobile app created with App Inventor to display alerts and enhance user interaction.

 ### Getting Started

 1. Clone the repository to your local machine.
 2. Explore the source code files in the project folder.
 3. Feel free to contribute, report issues, or suggest improvements.